Skip to main content

 Add Context the AI Lacks

-“When migrating the payment processing, note that we use a custom wrapper around Stripe.
-The wrapper is in lib/payments/stripe_wrapper.py and should be preserved with its interface intact.”
+“For the payment processing milestone, note that we use a custom wrapper around Stripe in lib/payments/stripe_wrapper.py.
+Preserve its interface.”

 Examples